| CROSSBOW.CONF(5) | File Formats Manual (urm) | CROSSBOW.CONF(5) |

 command

-format-stringexec
+format-stringexec or

-, use format-string as a
+pipe, use format-string as a

 command template, expanding it into the argument vector of the subprocess.